The Gorilla in the Square

-By Otto P. Poticha
+By Otto Poticha

 Recently, I attended the Eugene City Council work session and was very disappointed with what was presented as the suggested designs for the Farmer’s Market Building, the new City Hall and the shape and siting of the buildings and open space.